Timothy Newfield

 Luca Barison (high medieval environment and colonialism)

-Currently interested in supervising doctoral students in interdisciplinary historical epidemiology and in interdisciplinary late antique and medieval environmental history.
+Tim is interested in supervising doctoral students in interdisciplinary historical epidemiology and in interdisciplinary late antique and medieval environmental history.
+He is unable to take on new students in 2025-26, however.